Yeeshaj/Resume/index.md

 Syntax highlighted code block

 # Loca Bus
- An online bus booking app which uses firebase as database
+ An online bus booking app which uses firebase as database <a href="https://github.com/Yeeshaj/LocaBus"> View on GitHub </a>

 # Ehealthcare Website
- Using HTML,CSS,Javascript, Java and MySql database.
+ Using HTML,CSS,Javascript, Java and MySql database. <a href="https://github.com/Yeeshaj/LocaBus"> View on GitHub </a>

+# Tic Tac Toe Game
+ <a href=" https://github.com/Yeeshaj/TicTacToe"> View on GitHub </a>

-# Online Price comparator
+# Calculator
-  Scrape Prices of a product from different websites using Uipath
+ <a href=" </a>https://github.com/Yeeshaj/Calculator"> View on GitHub

 ```